tobyweston/temperature-machine/site/src/main/tut/docs/create_debian_package.md

 Releases are done as binary via debian packages.

 1. `sbt-native-packager` creates the debian package
-1. `release_debian_package.sh` will call the above and then publish to web (via the [robotooling](http://robotooling.com/maven/bad/robot/temperature-machine/debian/) repository)
+1. `release_debian_package.sh` will call the above and then publish to my debian repository, dubbed [robotooling](http://robotooling.com/maven/bad/robot/temperature-machine/debian/)
-1. User's add the repository to their `/etc/apt/sources.list` then update and install via `apt-get`
+1. User's manually add the repository to their `/etc/apt/sources.list` then update and install via `apt-get`

 ## Package (Developers only)